temporalio/documentation/docs-src/references/cluster-metrics.md

 Emit on every persistence request.
 Examples:

-- Prometheus query for getting total number of persistence requests by operation for the history service:
+- Prometheus query for getting total number of persistence requests by operation for the History Service:
   `sum by (operation) (rate(persistence_requests{service="$service",service_name="history"}[1m]))`
-- Prometheus query for getting total number of persistence requests by operation for the matching service:
+- Prometheus query for getting total number of persistence requests by operation for the Matching Service:
   `sum by (operation) (rate(persistence_requests{cluster="$cluster",service_name="matching"}[5m]))`

 ### `persistence_errors`